-The Council provides grants to Places for People Homes Ltd toward the provision of equity loans to residents displaced as a result of regeneration activities in defined areas of the city.
+The council has an equity loan product that is available to assist our regeneration activities across the city.
 On redemption of individual loan agreements, a proportion of the principal and any capital gain realised may become repayable to the Council, subject to the fulfilment of liabilities in relation to administration fees due to Places for People Homes Ltd. Any subsequent expenditure from this receipt may be subject to approval of the Homes and Communities Agency.

-The Council has entered into development agreements with partners to develop sites within Newington St Andrews and the Holderness Road Corridor.
+The Council has entered into development agreements with partners to develop various sites across the whole city as part our Housing Growth and Regeneration programmes.
 In the event of any of the individual sites achieving overall profit an overage may become payable to the Council.
-Any subsequent expenditure from this receipt may be subject to approval of the Homes and Communities Agency.
+On some subsequent expenditure on specific schemes from this receipt may be subject to approval of the Homes and Communities Agency.